Eglinton (provincial electoral district)

-Eglinton was a provincial electoral district located in Toronto, Ontario.
+Eglinton was a provincial electoral district located in Toronto, Ontario, Canada.
 From 1926 until 1999 it elected members to the Legislative Assembly of Ontario.
 At its abolishment in 1999 it consisted of the neighbourhoods of Davisville and Lawrence Park in the north end of the old city of Toronto.
 It was abolished into Eglinton—Lawrence, Don Valley West and St. Paul's.